Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Methodology

 \section{Methodology}

 In this section, we detail our methodology for reconstructing the lensing potential and estimating its angular power spectrum.
-These are both accomplished by exploiting the distinctive statistical properties of the lensed CMB. \begin{enumerate}[(I)] \item If we consider a fixed lensing potential applied to multiple realizations of the CMB temperature anisotropies, then lensing introduces \textit{statistical anisotropy} into the observed CMB; the fluctuations are still Gaussian, however the covariance varies as a function of position and orientation on the sky.
+These are both obtained by exploiting the distinctive statistical properties of the lensed CMB. \begin{enumerate}[(I)] \item If we consider a fixed lensing potential applied to multiple realizations of the CMB temperature anisotropies, then lensing introduces \textit{statistical anisotropy} into the observed CMB; the fluctuations are still Gaussian, however the covariance varies as a function of position and orientation on the sky.
 We use this idea to obtain a (noisy) estimate of $\phi(\hatn)$.
 The noise of this map is a combination of instrumental noise and statistical noise due to the fact that we only have a single realization of the CMB to observe, analogous to shape noise in galaxy lensing.

 \item If we consider averaging over realizations of both the lensing potential and the CMB fluctuations, then lensing introduces \textit{non-Gaussianity} into the observed CMB.
 This appears at lowest order in the connected part of the CMB 4-point function, or trispectrum\footnote{The ISW-lensing correlation also introduces a non-zero bispectrum.
 When correlating the reconstructed $\phi(\hatn)$ with the large-angle temperature anisotropies in Sect.~\ref{sec:results:iswlensing}, we are probing this bispectrum.}.
-We use this to measure the lensing power spectrum $C_L^{\phi\phi}$. \end{enumerate} The estimators that we use are derived from maximizing the likelihood function of the lensed CMB under the hypotheses above, and should be optimal (in the minimum-variance sense).
-In cases where we have made suboptimal choices, we provide estimates of the loss of signal-to-noise.
+We use this to measure the lensing power spectrum $C_L^{\phi\phi}$. \end{enumerate} The estimators that we use are derived from maximizing the likelihood function of the lensed CMB under the assumption that the instrumental noise is Gaussian and the lensed CMB is perturbatively Gaussian and statistically isotropic.
+These estimators are optimal (in the minimum-variance sense).
+In cases where we have made suboptimal analysis choices, we provide estimates of the loss of signal-to-noise.